 - Redevelopment: Currently implementing a $700,000 federal grant for engineering and planning of a Multimodal Transportation Center within the Depot District, which includes local and regional bus service and future passenger rail service.
 Working with State and Federal agencies to obtain required approvals and permits.
 Prepared and submitted a $15 million federal TIGER grant application for construction of the transportation center, awaiting funding response which is expected Fall 2014.

 - Community Development: Works with partners such as the Lexington Homeownership Center and Habitat for Humanity to develop short and long range neighborhood and community improvement plans, seek grant funding, and administer revitalization efforts.
 Provides staff support to the Appearance Commission.
 Past accomplishments include securing and administering a $1 million grant to revitalize a target area within Erlanger Mill Village; and securing and administering a $2.1 million Neighborhood Stabilization grant used to obtain foreclosures, rehab or demolish, and build new affordable housing.
+Adopted procedures are in place to ensure fair housing.

 - Zoning and Land Use: Maintains, improves and enforces local zoning codes.
 Provides staff support to the Planning Board/Board of Adjustment and the Historic Preservation Commission.
 Assists applicants with Zoning Permits, Subdivisions, Certificates of Appropriateness and Special Event Permits.